-When kids show signs of readiness for learning the alphabet, it’s helpful to introduce them to letters in a hands-on way.
-One of the ways we like to teach the alphabet is to use letter mats.
+When kids show signs of readiness for learning the alphabet, it’s helpful to introduce them to letters in a hands-on way like we do with our ABC I Spy Games.
+Another one of the ways we like to teach the alphabet is to use letter mats.
 These printable mats can be used for a wide variety of activities.
 Some of the activities are for one-time use like creating process art and making collages.
 Other activities can be reused.
 These activities are very handy for busy teachers and moms teaching preschool at home.
 You can use them for learning centers, independent work time, quiet time bins and more.

 Let’s take a look at some of the ways you can use loose parts and letter mats to practice letter recognition.